 20–28 September: San Sebastián International Film Festival

 The premier film festival of Spain takes place in the Basque capital in September, across several different theaters.
-Retrospectives are frequently featured, and week-long screenings are held.
+Retrospectives are frequently featured, and week-long screenings are also held.

 Dates TBC in September: Fiesta De La Mercè, Barcelona

 This Fiesta de la Merce honors Our Lady of Mercy (La Mercè), the city’s patron saint.
-Free music concerts, from traditional to contemporary, are held in the plazas (particularly Plaça de Catalunya and Plaça Sant Jaume), and figures from folklore such as the gigants (giants) and cap grosses (fatheads) take to the streets.
+Free music concerts, from traditional to contemporary, occur in the plazas (particularly Plaça de Catalunya and Plaça Sant Jaume), and figures from folklore such as the gigants (giants) and cap grosses (fatheads) take to the streets.
 People come out to perform the sardana (the traditional Catalan dance) and to watch the nail-biting castellers (human towers).
 Firework displays light up the night, and the hair-raising correfoc, a parade of firework-brandishing devils and dragons, is the grand finale.

 12 October: Hispanic Day/Columbus Day, throughout Spain